 Everybody Hates Hades: Gets off comparatively easy compared to some other adaptations.
 He makes his first appearance as a fiery demon type thing, but it's pretty clear that that was just for show.
 Much is made of him being abusive but that's not really much in evidence.
-He is an asshole though.
+He is an asshole though(then again most gods are this in general).
 He offers to let Percy and co. go in exchange for Zeus' lightning bolt, but when he gets it he tries to kill them.

 Faux Action Girl: Annabeth.
 Despite supposedly being the best fighter in the camp, she's easily beaten by Percy once he's told how to use his powers, is completely helpless against Medusa, isn't able to recognise when they've been enticed by the lotus eaters until after they escape (due to Percy), and does nothing during the final battle.

 Technically speaking this is all pretty accurate in the books as well.
 Percy in the book was able to curbstomp the entire Ares Cabin once he touches water.
 Annabeth actually just stays hiding in during the conflict with Medusa(as oppose to attempting to roadkill her).
 Also Percy was the one who recognized first that the Lotus Casino was a trap.
 Though this actually make sense as this would be the very first quest Annabeth took.
 And unlike Percy, Annabeth doesn't have any get a power boost by touching water or any kind of superpower except her intelligence.